galaxyproject/training-material/topics/galaxy-project/tutorials/introduction/tutorial.md

 ## Structure for the field guide

-- A useful guide breaks all the complexities into smaller, more manageable chunks, since the material is potentially overwhelming.
-- The project functions in, and depends on the context of the global open science ecosystem.
+A useful guide breaks all the complexities into smaller, more manageable chunks, since the material is potentially overwhelming.
+The project functions in, and depends on the context of the global open science ecosystem.
 That context is an essential part of a complete project description, but is itself too complicated to add here.
 The reader is assumed to have some experience, since they are reading this guide, so it is not addressed further in this material.

-- Successful projects are complex, and each has particular complexities, so there are many alternative ways to describe them.
-- The arbitrary division used for this guide gives three high level categories related in the following model:
+Successful projects are complex, and each has particular complexities, so there are many alternative ways to describe them.
+The arbitrary division used for this guide produces three high level categories, related in the following model:

 ### *People + Resource inputs = Project outputs*

-- This provides a logical division for the guide to simplify the task of seeing it all.
+This provides a logical division for the guide to simplify the task of seeing it all.
 "Details" tabs below show more overview information about each component.
-- The main part of the field guide is divided into those corresponding sections.
+The main part of the guide is divided into those corresponding sections.
 In practice, the project depends on them all, efficiently working together.
 Galaxy flourishes, because all these parts govern themselves in an efficient and productive collaboration.

 > <details-title>People working together make the project possible</details-title>